AlirezaXdehghan/matterport-flask-server/README.md

      BASE_DIR_ORG = 'https://bucket-name.s3.amazonaws.com/downloads/'
      ```
 3. Rename `app-s3.py` to `app.py`, and delete the original `app.py`.
+4. Create a container in Heroku
-4. Push the project to Heroku:
+5. Push the project to your container:
    ```bash
    git add .
    git commit -m "Deploying to Heroku" git push heroku main
    ```
-5. Your app is now live on Heroku!
+6. Your app is now live on Heroku!

 ---